PKU-RL/ResDex/README.md

 ```

 ## Data Preparation
-The datasets are organized as:
+The dataset is organized as:
 ```
 assets/
 ├── datasetv4.1/